Viennese Biscuits

 Alternatively, you can pipe rosettes.

-• Preheat the oven to 180°C fan / 400°F / Gas 6.
+• Place the tray in the fridge for at least 30 minutes and then preheat the oven to 180°C fan / 400°F / Gas 6.

 • Baking: Place the tray on the middle shelf of the oven for 10-12minutes and bake until the biscuits are a nice pale golden-brown colour.